jakebailey/pprof-it/README.md

 -   `PPROF_HEAP_STACK_DEPTH`: Maximum stack depth for heap samples.
     Defaults to `64`.

--   `PPROF_TIME_OUT`: Path to write the time profile to, if enabled.
+-   `PPROF_TIME_OUT`: Output path for the time profile, if enabled.
 If this path is relative, it will be relative to `PPROF_OUT`.
-If a directory, the profile will be placed in that directory.
+If a directory, the profile will be placed in that directory with the default name.
     Defaults to `pprof-time-${process.id}.pb.gz`.